 Can The Victim Drop the Charges?

-No. A domestic violence arrest is a serious charge where a person’s life may be in danger.
+No. A DUI arrest is a serious charge where a person’s life may be in danger.
 Once the arrest is made, the State of Arizona will bring charges against the accused.
-There’s a chance that the case is dismissed or proceeds, and therefore, it’s important for the accused to seek out a lawyer who specializes in domestic violence to help avoid the case going to court.
+There’s a chance that the case is dismissed or proceeds, and therefore, it’s important for the accused to seek out a lawyer who specializes in DUI to help avoid the case going to court.

 Are All Cases Charged?